Smoked Turkey Sandwich with Avocado and Pesto

 Can I make these sandwiches in advance?

 Yes, but I recommend making them no earlier than 1 hour before you plan to eat them.
-This will prevent the bread from turning soggy from the pesto and tomatoes, and the avocado from turning brown.
+This will prevent the bread from becoming soggy from the pesto and tomatoes, and the avocado from browning.

 What can I serve alongside this sandwich?